-To diagnose the problem, get an IP address (IP) from an incident.
+To diagnose the problem, gather the IP address (IP) from the incident.
 Then on the Enforce server start a command line window and run the following commands.
 (The commands and output are very similar on Windows, Unix and Linux.)

 Default Server: <host>

 If the IP address can't be found, the results will look something like the following:

 The <reason> can be self-explanatory, or it can be looked up on the web.
 For example, there are times when an IP address does not have a name, and thus name resolution will always fail.

 If the lookup is successful, the results will look like the following:

 There are many resources out on the Web to assist in resolving DNS issues, such as www.Microsoft.com, www.techrepublic.com, etc.

 If you are using a script lookup of some sort for the name resolution, then the lookup (and troubleshooting) is done on the Enforce server.